AdobeDocs/analytics-platform.en/help/stitching/faq.md

 Adobe handles privacy requests in accordance with local and international laws.
 Adobe offers the [Adobe Experience Platform Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) to submit data access and deletion requests.
 The requests apply to both the original and rekeyed datasets.

+>[!IMPORTANT]
+>
-The unstitching process as part of privacy request changes at the start of 2025.
-The current unstitching process restitches events that are subject of the privacy request using the lastest version of known identities.
-To reassign events to another identity might have undesirable legal consequences.
-To remedy these concerns, from 2025 on, the new unstitching process will update the events that are subject of the privacy request with the the persistent ID.
+>The unstitching process, as part of privacy requests, changes at the start of 2025.
+The current unstitching process restitches events using the latest version of known identities.
+This reassignment of events to another identity might have undesirable legal consequences.
+To remedy these concerns, from 2025 on, the new unstitching process updates events that are subject of the privacy request with the persistent ID.
+>

 To illustrate, imagine the following data for identities, events before stitching and after stitching.